iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> Dreadfully non-functional software.<br> :date: __2021-02-05 14:20:38__

+> This app is worthless, it never warned me about a contact.
+I was notified through an text AFTER I already tested positive and wasn't able to warn everybody because we need a secret code<br> :date: __2021-01-30 05:59:05__

 > Covid is the biggest scam ever perpetuated against the human race.
 It's being used as an excuse to usher in an era of complete and total government control where the rich own everything and you own nothing and have no rights.
 WAKE UP BEFORE IT'S TOO LATE!!!<br> :date: __2021-01-29 02:51:23__